-- a.
-709 instructor rating on final exam - b.
+- b.
 Research project from 710 and instructor rating - c.
 Letter from Program Director specifying score on comprehensive exam question on research - d.
 Master's thesis abstract and committee rating on rubric for thesis - e.
 Doctoral dissertation abstract and committee rating on rubric for doctoral dissertation - f.
 Other